We make a difference in and for our communities.

-Sweet Tea Shakespeare gathers a diverse community around a common table to delight in the magic of story, song, and stagecraft.
+Sweet Tea Shakespeare gathers diverse communities around a common table to delight in the magic of story, song, and stagecraft.

 WHO WE ARE